networksmurph/KrowtenBlog1.github.io/README.md

 I spent a couple years on a helpdesk and  tier 2 deskside support.
 Then many more years as mobile technician, doing in-home service, repairs and upgrades.

-Skills: Pending : Network+ / Azure / AWS / Qualys
+Pending Skills: Network+ / Azure / AWS / Qualys

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning python, hugo, linux, networking